Data overload: commodity hedge funds close as computers dominate

 Systematic fund managers see the rise of their sector as a part of a trend that is transforming not only financial markets but wider society with the advent of artificial intelligence, robots and machine learning.

-“I don’t feel too sorry (for traditional fund managers),” said Anthony Lawler, co-head of GAM Systematic, the quantitative part of Swiss money manager GAM Holding, which had assets under management (AUM) of 148.4 billion Swiss francs ($158 billion) at the end of September.
+“I don’t feel too sorry (for traditional fund managers),” said Anthony Lawler, co-head of GAM Systematic, the quantitative part of Swiss money manager GAM Holding, which had assets under management (AUM) of 148.4 billion Swiss francs (114.12 billion pounds) at the end of September.

 “Information, which used to be expensive, difficult to get, not easily shared, is now ubiquitous.
 It’s truly mind-boggling the depth of data available,” Lawler said.

-“That means it’s much more difficult to have an information edge and advantage to the player who can digest and analyze the data the quickest.”
+“That means it’s much more difficult to have an information edge and advantage to the player who can digest and analyse the data the quickest.”

 GAM Systematic, which had $4.3 billion of assets at the end of September, regards commodities as one of many markets it monitors for opportunities by crunching data such as weather forecasts and shipping data that shows how full a vessel is.

-He acknowledged that algorithms can lead to mistakes and over-generalization, but said that should just open up opportunities for traditional fund managers.
+He acknowledged that algorithms can lead to mistakes and over-generalisation, but said that should just open up opportunities for traditional fund managers.

 “If you’re a great discretionary trader, then sit on the sidelines and wait for those missteps ...
 I would be super happy if that trader is successfully picking off some of these missteps,” said Lawler.